The new LUMI website is online at www.lumi-supercomputer.eu, please check the website for latest information about LUMI.

-The LUMI (Large Unified Modern Infrastructure) consortium countries are Finland, Belgium, the Czech Republic, Denmark, Estonia, Norway, Poland, Sweden, and Switzerland.
+The LUMI (Large Unified Modern Infrastructure) consortium countries are Finland, Belgium, the Czech Republic, Denmark, Iceland, Estonia, Norway, Poland, Sweden, and Switzerland.
 Bringing together their unique expertise and experience, these countries will together provide added value for the whole Europe.

 “EuroHPC continues the European collaboration on high-performance computing, from which European researchers have already benefited from over the years.
 The investment will make CSC’s data center one of the world’s largest players in the field of high-performance computing.“